codeforbtv/docs/index.md

 Applications
 ------------

 Following are some potential applications of a local cloud.
 While the most interesting and innovative applications might be those of which we have not yet conceived, it is a useful exercise to identify potential applications here and now.
-Some of these applications would run directly on the IaaS layer, otherwise might run on a PaaS layer.
+Some of these applications would run directly on the IaaS layer, others might run on a PaaS layer.

 ### Lakecraft